infinyon/fluvio/DEVELOPER.md

 data-fluvio-spg-main-0   Bound    pvc-dff4c156-5718-4b41-a825-cee7d07fd997   10Gi       RWO            local-path     6m31s
 ```

-Fluvio uses default storageclass used in the current Kubernetes but can be overriden using helm config.
+Fluvio uses the default storage class used in the current Kubernetes but can be overridden using helm config.

 ### Running Fluvio cluster using native binaries